-- F. Temporary Appointment.
+- D. Provisional Appointment.
+A provisional appointment is usually limited to ninety (90) days, and is used to fill a permanent position in the absence of an appropriate eligible list.
+The Personnel Officer mav extension of a provisional authorize appointment beyond ninety (90) days for a maximum of one hundred eighty (180) days when the examination fails to make available an adequate number of qualified candidates.
+Any person given a provisional appointment must meet the minimum qualifications for the class of position to which appointed. - E. Temporary Appointment.
 A temporary appointment is utilized when it is anticipated that an employee will temporarily occupy a position for a period in excess of three (3) months.
 An employee can be temporarily promoted only if he meets the qualification standards of the new position.
-See Part IV.B6. - G. "Acting" Appointment.
+See Part IV.B6. - F. "Acting" Appointment.
 An "acting" appointment is the designation, in writing, that an employee will act for a period of up to thirty (30) days in place of a supervisor.
 When the supervisor's absence exceeds the initial thirty (30)-day period, a new designation shall be made for an additional thirty (30) days.
 This thirty (30)-day renewal of the "acting" assignment is repeated until the supervisor returns to his position.
 Whenever the acting assignment exceeds ninety (90) days, the employee shall be temporarily promoted if he meets the qualifications standards of the position.
 See Part IV.B7.